Behavior Cloning Under PD Control: A Finite-Horizon Theory of Gain-Dependent Error Amplification: Abstract

 \section{Abstract}

-Behavior cloning (BC) policies on position-controlled robots inherit the closed-loop response of the underlying PD controller, yet the effect of controller gains on BC failure lacks a nonasymptotic theory.
-We show that independent sub-Gaussian action errors propagate through the gain-dependent closed-loop dynamics to yield sub-Gaussian position errors whose proxy matrix $X_\infty(K)$ governs the failure tail.
-The probability of horizon-$T$ task failure factorizes into a gain-dependent amplification index $\Gamma_T(K)$ and the validation loss plus a generalization slack, so training loss alone cannot predict closed-loop performance.
-Under shape-preserving \emph{upper-bound} structural assumptions the proxy admits the scalar bound $X_\infty(K)\preceq\Psi(K)\bar X$ with $\Psi(K)$ decomposed into label difficulty, injection strength, and contraction, ranking the four canonical regimes with compliant-overdamped (CO) tightest, stiff-underdamped (SU) loosest, and the stiff-overdamped versus compliant-underdamped ordering system-dependent.
-For the canonical scalar second-order PD system the closed-form continuous-time stationary variance $X_\infty^{\mathrm{c}}(\alpha,\beta)=\sigma^2\alpha/(2\beta)$ is strictly monotone in stiffness and damping over the \emph{entire} stable orthant, covering both underdamped and overdamped regimes, and the exact zero-order-hold (ZOH) discretization inherits this monotonicity.
-The analysis provides the first nonasymptotic explanation of the empirical finding that compliant, overdamped controllers improve BC success rates~\cite{bronars2026tune}.
+Behavior cloning (BC) on position-controlled robots is shaped by the PD loop that executes policy actions.
+We give a finite-horizon, nonasymptotic analysis of how controller gains affect BC failure.
+Independent sub-Gaussian action errors propagate through gain-dependent closed-loop dynamics into sub-Gaussian position errors.
+The resulting failure tail is controlled by controller amplification multiplied by validation loss and generalization slack, so validation loss alone can mis-rank gains.
+Under shape-preserving \emph{upper-bound} assumptions, the analysis separates label difficulty, injection strength, and contraction, ranking compliant-overdamped gains as tightest and stiff-underdamped gains as loosest, with the mixed regimes system-dependent.
+In the canonical scalar second-order PD system, stationary position-error variance increases with stiffness and decreases with damping over the stable range, and exact zero-order-hold discretization inherits the ordering to leading order.
+This extends the error-attenuation explanation of~\cite{bronars2026tune} to finite-horizon failure bounds.